kingsleyudenewu/jobberman-crm/README.md

 <p>
   <blockquote style="color:red">
-    **Please follow the steps below to view and generate voucher codes**
+    **Please follow the steps below to run the code on your local system**
   </blockquote>
 </p>